How to earn passive income from your blogs

 What then does it mean to you as a blogger?
 Three things, assuming you want to make blogging a source of your passive income.

-First is to continue building your article pool.
+Continue building your article pool.
 I won’t be able to reach this feat if not for the more than 1,000 blog posts I have published since 2005.
 You should do the same.
 Continue making fresh, unique and relevant posts that readers will find useful.
 Sooner or later, this pool of articles will start giving you passive income.

 Enhance your SEO.
 Repeat visitors usually return when you have new posts.
 What if you don’t make new ones?
 Your traffic will certainly decline.
 In that case, you need to rely on visitors coming from search engines.
 Which means you need to improve your site’s SEO (search engine optimization) in order to be on top of the search results.